WebFreak001/wc_in_dlang/readme.md

 I'll not claim that one language is faster than another.
 If you spend crazy time on a micro-benchmark and optimizing you are going to beat the competition.
-That's not real life, who cares.
+That's not real life, who cares?

-But I'll claim, that functional programming in D gives functional programming in Haskell a run for its money.
+__But I'll claim, that functional programming in D gives functional programming in Haskell a run for its money.__

 ### About Kaleidic Associates